Vector35/binaryninja-api/docs/guide/index.md

 ### Merge Variables

 For more complicated situations you can select the variable in question and use the "Merge Variables" dialog.
-By default this dialog is bound to the `=` hotkey.
+By default, this dialog is bound to the `=` hotkey.
 The dialog provides you with a searchable list of variables that can be merged or unmerged.

 ![Merge Variables](../img/merge-variables.png)